ljleb/prompt-fusion-extension/readme.md

 7. click on **Apply and restart UI**.

 Alternatively, instead of steps 6 and 7, you can restart the webui completely.

-## Usage
-- Check the [wiki pages](https://github.com/ljleb/fusion/wiki) for the extension documentation.

 ## Related Projects